-Due to the different types of relationships and contracts, especially risk-bearing contracts, between payers and providers (hospitals and health systems, medical groups, and independent practice associations [IPAs]), PA functions are applied in different ways.
-While providers in risk-based arrangements (budget-based or capitated/partially capitated) often assume responsibility for PA, the degree to which UM/PA functions are delegated or managed varies in association with the amount of risk they have assumed; health plans generally do not delegate UM for services to providers who have not assumed financial responsibility for them.
+Due to the different types of relationships and contracts, especially risk-bearing contracts, between payers and providers (hospitals and health systems, medical groups, and independent practice associations [IPAs]), PA functions are applied in different ways.8 While providers in risk-based arrangements (budget-based or capitated/partially capitated) often assume responsibility for PA,[†] the degree to which UM/PA functions are delegated or managed varies in association with the amount of risk they have assumed;9 health plans generally do not delegate UM for services to providers who have not assumed financial responsibility for them.
 Because a single Risk-Based Organization (RBO) may have multiple health plan contracts with different risk terms, a service for a patient insured by one plan may not require PA whereas the same service provided to a patient insured by a different plan may be subject to the PA process.
 Since

-\ Kaiser Permanente comprises three entities: the insurance arm, Kaiser Foundation Health Plan, Inc., the regional Permanente Medical Groups, and Kaiser Foundation hospitals.
+^{} Kaiser Permanente comprises three entities: the insurance arm, Kaiser Foundation Health Plan, Inc., the regional Permanente Medical Groups, and Kaiser Foundation hospitals.6 information about contract provisions that define which party is financially responsible for providing specific services (DoFR) is not generally available, quantifying the amount of variation that exists or its impact is difficult.

-An additional 2.9 million were enrolled in PPOs, and a remaining 0.4 million in POS or other products.
+[†] An additional 2.9 million were enrolled in PPOs, and a remaining 0.4 million in POS or other products.

-This is often referred to as a delegated care model.
+[†] This is often referred to as a delegated care model.